PrsPrsBK/vs-reST-highlight/doc/stacked.rst

 Begin with inspection of the block with indentation
 --------------------------------------------------------------------------------

-'begin' part is first indent (only space, exclude tab).
+* 'begin' part is first indent (only space, exclude tab).
-'end' part is blank line, or line contains only spaces.
+* 'end' part is blank line, or line contains only spaces.
-'contentName' part is remain, starts from the head of non-space part of first line.
+* Remains are correspond to 'contentName' part, starts from the head of non-space part of first line.

 .. code-block:: rst